8lueberry/gulp-config-sync/README.md

 By default, package.json is used as the source of truth but you can specify any source and any fields you want to synchronize.

+Only the fields specified are synchronized.
+The other fields are left untouched.

 ## Gulp

 This is a plugin for [gulp 3](http://gulpjs.com/).